drshahizan/Python_EDA/materials/exer2.md

 # Exercise 2: Loading Data with Pandas

-Here's how you obtain the Titanic dataset from Kaggle, post it to Google Colab, then import it into a Pandas DataFrame.
+How you obtain the Titanic dataset from Kaggle, post it to Google Colab, then import it into a Pandas DataFrame.
 The first few rows will be displayed using the `head()` method.

 ### Step 1: Download the Titanic Dataset